Olav Lundanes: Senior

 He placed fourth in the sprint and 7th in the long distance at the 2009 World Orienteering Championships in Miskolc.

 Lundanes won the long distance event in the World Orienteering Championships in 2010 in Trondheim.
 Later same week he won silver in the relay event together with Audun Weltzien and Carl Waaler Kaas.

 In 2012 he won gold medal at the long distance in the World Championships in Lausanne, Switzerland.
 He ran the last leg on the Norwegian team who achieved their third consecutive silver medal in the relay.

 In Asiago in 2014, Lundanes won his first World Championship gold in middle distance.
 Thierry Gueorgiou was first announced as the winner, but was later disqualified for undeliberatily skipping a control.
 At the same championships, Lundanes won a bronze medal at the long distance.
 He became third even in the following World Championship long distance event in Inverness, Great Britain.

 At the 2016 World Orienteering Championships in Strömstad and Tanum he won a gold medal in the long distance.
 He won a silver medal in the middle distance, and was part of the Norwegian team which won the relay.

+He won a gold medal in the long distance at the 2017 World Orienteering Championships, and also won the long distance in the 2018 and 2019 championships.

 Lundanes has, as of the end of the 2018 season, not won the overall Orienteering World Cup.
 He finished second in 2012 and 2017 and third in 2015, 2016 and 2018.